v2less/java-static-check/README.md

 Show how these scans can be part of a Jenkinsfile.

-    // Requires docker label to be setup for where agent-docker definitions
-    // should be running
     pipeline {
+      // Requires docker label to be setup for where agent-docker
-      agent none
+      // definitions should be running to use none below agent none
       stages {
         stage( 'Java preflight check - Checkstyle'){